isaacnmm/pestpolicy-hugo2XX/content/posts/best-bed-bug-traps/index.md

 ---
 title: Best Bed Bug Traps
-description: Bed bugs will often hide in mattresses and come out at night to suck your blood. - But, with the best Bed bug traps andbed bug sprays, you can easily detect...
+description: Bed bugs will often hide in mattresses and come out at night to suck your blood.
 slug: /best-bed-bug-traps/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00